zxbszcd/cs584project/readme.md

 | :---: | :---: | :---------: | :---------------: |
 | DRN-S |   4   |     4.8     |       32.68       |

-Put the test video into the input directory, and X2 and X4 videos will be generated in the output directory.
+Put the test video into the “input” directory, and X2 and X4 videos will be generated in the output directory.

 For example, use the following command to test our DRN-S model for 4x SR.